pawanpaudel93/ao-deploy/CONTRIBUTING.md

 1. **Code style**:

    - Follow the coding style and guidelines as configured in our ESLint setup.
-We use `@antfu/eslint-config` for ESLint configuration.
    - Ensure code formatting using ESLint.
 We have `lint-staged` configured to run `eslint --fix` on staged files before committing.

 2. **Documentation**: Update documentation as necessary to reflect your changes.